sushant097/Nepali-Poet-Generation-with-char-RNN-model/README.md

 * Dropout Probability = 0.2
 * Final Dense layer with units = Number of vocabs=90

 Here i use stateful=true in each LSTM layer since it help to maintain long term dependencies in each sequence.
+If `stateful=false` you can use whole file at a once to train.

 ```python
 BATCH_SIZE = 128